OctavianLelescu/Teamleadercrm/README.md

 ```bash
 http://discount-test/api/discount
 ```
-To test the order requests i've used the Postman application on my local
+To test the order requests i've used the Postman application on my local you have [here](/discount-test/postman_screens/) some print screens